Air Carriers using Part 139 Airports – Part 139 Airport Certification

 Certification Status of Part 139 Airports

-To assist air carriers in determining which airports have obtained a new or revised AOC, review the Part 139 Airport Certification Status Table (MS Excel, 138 KB).
-This table lists airports alphabetically by state and provides certification status, class, and ARFF Index for each airport.
+To assist air carriers in determining which airports have obtained a new or revised AOC, review the Part 139 Airport Certification Status List.
+This lists airports alphabetically by state and provides certification status, class, and ARFF Index for each airport.
 The table will be updated as FAA issues revised or new AOCs.

 U.S. Government-Operated Airports